 PDRs: Physically-Derived Reduced-Order Manifolds

 A new solver has been developed for a two-dimensional manifold approach for modeling multi-modal turbulent combustion.
 The solver also includes the capability for one-dimensional manifolds valid in the asymptotic limits of nonpremixed and premixed combustion.
-The software will be available as an independent program that can be utilized to precompute manifolds or as a callable library that can be integrated into a flow solver to adaptively compute these manifolds or to account for history effects.
-Release of this software is anticipated in 2019.
+The software is currently available as an independent program that can be utilized to precompute manifolds.
+Details on the underlying theory and algorithms is included in M.E.
+Mueller, Physically-derived reduced-order manifold-based modeling for multi-modal turbulent combustion, Combustion and Flame 214 (2020) 287-305

 PUmp: Princeton University Multi-Physics

-An all-new in-house, flexibly parallel flow solver is currently under initial development.
-The first phase of this project will combine our manifold-based approaches to turbulent combustion modeling with an all Mach number flow solver with MPI/OpenMP hybrid parallelization.
-Subsequent phases will introduce capabilities for additional physics, complex geometries, and more flexible parallelization on a wider range of emerging architectures.
+An all-new in-house, flexibly parallel flow solver is currently under development.
+The first phase of this project will combine our manifold-based approaches to turbulent combustion modeling with an all Mach number flow solver with MPI/OpenMP hybrid parallelization for heterogeneous architectures.
+Subsequent phases will introduce capabilities for additional physics and complex geometries.
 A release date for this software is still indeterminate.